 Visitors can also explore Blackwell and Fullersburg Woods

-forest preserves by snowshoes.
+forest preserves by snowshoe.
 When there’s plenty of snow on the trails, snowshoe rentals are available at the Blackwell tubing hill (when open) 10 a.m. – 2 p.m.
-Snowshoes can be rented at the Fullersburg Woods office in Oak Brook Monday – Saturday 10 a.m. – 4 p.m. (rentals end at 2 p.m.).
-Call 630-850-8110
+Snowshoes can also be rented at the Fullersburg Woods Nature Education Center in Oak Brook Monday – Saturday 10 a.m. – 4 p.m. (rentals end at 2 p.m.).
+Rentals are $10 for two hours or $15 for the day.
+Call 630-850-8100

 in Warrenville, Fullersburg Woods

 in Oak Brook; Danada